zecure/shadowd.zecure.org/content/download.md

     # Test the authenticity of the hashes
     gpg --verify *.DIGESTS.asc

-    # Test the integrity of the hashes
+    # Test the integrity of the archives
     sha512sum -c *.DIGESTS
     whirlpooldeep -c *.DIGESTS